wu-lee/rushkoff-archive/docs/_articles/can-we-talk.md

 Q. How did your upbringing and childhood influence your adult perspectives on media and faith?

-A: l grew up watching television in the

-I 960s and '70s.
-Even as a child, I could see

-the reality depicted in the tube differed

-greatly from the world outside.
-What both-

-ered me were the endings. ln the news,

-Walter Cronkite ended his broadcasts with

-the assertion ''That's the way it is."
-What an

-outrageous statement!
-And most Americans

-believed it.
+A: l grew up watching television in the 1960s and '70s.
+Even as a child, I could see the reality depicted in the tube differed greatly from the world outside.
+What bothered me were the endings. ln the news, Walter Cronkite ended his broadcasts with the assertion ''That's the way it is."
+What an outrageous statement!
+And most Americans believed it.
 He probably did himself.

 Meanwhile, sitcoms and one-hour